EvelynDorina/CapstoneProject-BookNote/README.md

    DB_PORT=5432

-   DB_NAME=BookNote or what DataBase you want to use
+   DB_NAME=BookNote or Name you want to use

    change enviroment variables in index.js